Terrence Clarke At Fab Frosh Camp

 Welcome to another week of my Bballspotlight Diary Entry.
 This week was very bad preparation for the Fab Frosh Camp, but I still managed to get the job done.

 Monday, I woke up drained from the weekend.
 But I still managed to keep myself going for the big weekend.
 After school, I figured I didn’t have sports practice, so I had lots of time in the gym.
 I got up about 500 shots from each side using the trash can as a defender.
 This made me use my handle and quickness, but I felt a slight pain in my knees.
 I fought through it and still worked as hard as I could.
-Next, But I had to prepare for testing for the next three days!
+Next, I headed to my dorm to take a shower, go to dinner and study hall for the night.
+But I had to prepare for testing for the next three days!

 Tuesday was a terrible day for me.
 I woke up, and my first class wasn’t even a class.
 I had to test for days ahead sadly.
 First day composed of Reading and Vocabulary.
 I tried to breeze through the work even though I needed to do well.
 I was very fatigued off of no breaks and every week I was playing basketball.
 This just added to the pain.
 After, we had to head straight to class.
 I took this into consideration and thought about High School.
 I know that the schedule I will be having is going to be tough so I used this as preparation for next year.
 After school, I went to track practice, but it was a light day since we had a meet the next day.
 After, I went to my dorm to lay down and chill on my PS4.
+After dinner and study hall, my coach allowed me to get to the gym to get some work in.
 I worked on all in-game moves from coming off screens, one on one moves and transition pull ups.
 This would get me ready for the weekend.

 The most boring of them all, Wednesday was a slow day.
 I had to test again with even more.
 Mathematics and more Writing.
 After testing, I had one class and went to first lunch since I was departing school for my track meet.
 Our track meet was two hours away, so I got to lay on the bus and listen to music to keep me fueled for the meet.
 Once we got to the track, we got warmed up and stretched to run.
 The event included two high schools and two boarding schools, so we weren’t supposed to do as great.
 I started off with the long jump.
 Since it was my first time, I got up to 15 feet after getting only 10 feet in my first tries.
 After my second set, I had to run off to get ready for the relay of 100 meters.
 I started first in the pack.
 We began to run, and I got up to my partner fast enough.
 Even though we ran hard, we finished last in the pack.
 Then I came back to long jump and sadly faulted.
 After I had 100 and 200 meters left but, I was pretty tired and was getting tight.
 In the 100 meters, I did pretty bad, but I didn’t complain.
 I decided not to do the 200 meters due to my knees, but we weren’t as frustrated with timings.
 As much of a competitor I am, I wasn’t to upset.
 We came back to school just in time to get back to the dorm and relax.